OrthoGAN:High-Precision Image Generation for Teeth Orthodontic Visualization: Introduction

-The most essential part of this task is image generation.
-In this work, we choose the generation adversarial network (GAN) as our deep generation model.
-In last decade, generative adversarial network (GAN) \cite{mirza2014conditional, radford2015unsupervised, brock2018large} have been utilized in many real world applications and have achieved state-of-art performances.
-Many architectures of the GAN have been proposed to improve the fidelity and diversity of the generated signal including WGAN \cite{arjovsky2017wasserstein}, BigGAN \cite{brock2018large} \etal.
-In recent years, StyleGAN \cite{karras2019style} has been known for its ability to generate realistic images in various domains.
+The most essential part of alignment visualization is partial face image manipulation.
+Diffusion models \cite{dhariwal2021diffusion, karras2022elucidating,ho2022video} have demonstrated the ability to generate high-fidelity human face images.
+While several works propose some methods to reduce the inference speed and add controllable generating conditions, like ControlNet \cite{zhang2023adding}, most of these models require a large number of iterations to generate face images and a higher order of magnitude of training resources compared to style-based generation models.
+In figure \ref{Fig1}, we test some public image-to-image models, and the results are not suitable for clinical applications.
+Similar to previous work\cite{yang2020iorthopredictor}, we introduce an adversarial mechanism and novel training method to our synthesis model $OrthoGAN$.
+Instead of the diffusion model, in the last decade, generative adversarial networks (GAN) have been utilized in many real-world applications \cite{mirza2014conditional, brock2018large} and have achieved state-of-the-art performances.
+Many architectures of the GAN have been proposed to improve the fidelity and diversity of the generated signal including WGAN \cite{arjovsky2017wasserstein}, BigGAN \cite{brock2018large} et al. In recent years, StyleGAN \cite{karras2019style} has been known for its ability to generate realistic images in various domains.
 EditGAN \cite{ling2021editgan} applied it to generate realistic facial images, which allow users to edit images by modifying highly detailed part segmentation masks.
-Inspired by the success of multi-modal GAN \cite{Huang2021MultimodalCI}, we present Orthodontic Generative Adversarial Network (OthroGAN), which combine the teeth geometry information from the 3D model and teeth visual characteristics from the RGB image to generate the corresponding after-treatment smile face photograph.
-Specifically, the Unet-liked architecture in the network structure enables the GAN to fitting the slight edge of teeth in the input map and the style-based architecture in the network allows the GAN to simulate complicated illumination condition on the faces of the teeth.
-We will also discuss how to process different modalities before and after the generation to achieve better performance.
+Inspired by the success of multi-modal GAN \cite{Huang2021MultimodalCI}, we propose our $OrthoGAN$ network based on the style generation method, which combines the teeth geometry information from the 3D model and teeth visual characteristics from the RGB image to generate the corresponding after-treatment smile face photograph.
+Specifically, our novel architecture in the network structure and training method enables the model to fit the slight edge in input maps and the customized style-based architecture in our network allows the model to simulate complicated illumination conditions \cite{luo2023pseudo} on the faces of the teeth surpassing the former performance.

-As we said before, the 3D teeth model needed to be transferred into other modalities.
-Although the dentists provide us the mediate 3D teeth object, directly casting encoding feature of these objects into the network is over laconic and makes it hard for the network to converge.
-Following previous work \cite{yang2020iorthopredictor}, we take the 2D images as the input of our GAN.
-Different from previous work, which took expectation maximization (EM) algorithm to project the 3D teeth objects, in this work we take advantage of the developed differentiable rendering technique which takes less time assumption and achieves better projecting accuracy.